 - Alan matches the phrase to a voice command in the Alan script.
 This is where Alan AI Machine Learning (ML) algorithms are leveraged.
 Each phrase is given a probability score, with ‘1’ being the most accurate match.

-- If Alan is supposed to give a response, it uses the Text-to-Speech (TTS) technology to synthesize speech that sounds natural.
+- Alan returns visual and audio elements to the client to be displayed or replayed to the user.
+If Alan is supposed to give a response, it uses the Text-to-Speech (TTS) technology to synthesize speech that sounds natural.

-You can check the phrase probability score in the Alan Studio logs.
-To do this, at the bottom of the Alan Studio, expand the logs section and click the phrase given by the user.
+You can check the phrase probability score in Alan Studio logs.
+To do this, at the bottom of Alan Studio, expand the logs section and click the phrase given by the user.

 During voice processing, the ASR engine converts speech to text.
 And one of vital components in ASR is the language model.
 The language model evaluates probabilities of word sequences, which allows ASR to distinguish between words that sound similar.